 - It's not possible to add custom drivers or subdrivers to standard question sets.
 Instead, use the Company Questions to create custom drivers.

-- The Transformation and Change question set doesn't yet support external benchmarks, priorities and strengths, micro courses, and articles.
+- The Transformation and Change question set doesn't yet support external benchmarks, focus areas and strengths, micro courses, and articles.

 - The Company Questions set doesn't support creation of subdrivers.